-Our 355 ml and 750 ml spring water bottles are made of glass that is also 100% recyclable.
-Glass can be reused indefinitely without compromising quality or purity.
+Our 355 ml and 750 ml glass bottles are also 100% recyclable and can be reused over and over again without ever compromising quality or purity.

-Our environmental protection practices exceed government standards, because our top priority is to preserve the rich natural heritage of our beautiful province.
-Sustainable production is paramount.
-Even though the spring is continually replenished by its high recharge capacity, rain and snow, we only harvest 3 to 5% of the source’s annual recharge.
-We work with an independent team of hydrogeologists to constantly assess the impact of our activities and to ensure sustainability.
+Our environmental protection practices exceed government standards, reflecting our top priority of preserving the rich and natural heritage of our beautiful province.
+Sustainable development is simply the only acceptable way forward.
+Even though the spring is continually replenished by its high recharge capacity, rain and snow, we only harvest 3 to 5% of the source’s annual volume.
+We work with an independent team of hydrogeologists to consistently the impact of our activities and to ensure sustainability and eco-responsibility.

 We leverage the latest technologies to refine our methods and better protect the esker.
 We work with regional authorities to minimize contamination of the soil surrounding the protected area.
 And we conduct regular analyses to measure the level and flow rate of the esker to safeguard it from contaminants.
 Because protecting nature is in our nature.